SYMPTOMS

 Navigate within the administration

-console to: Servers>localhost>Connectors>postoffice>logs and open up
+console to: Servers>localhost>Services and

-the log file in respect to the date/time of the message located within the
+Connectors>Postoffice>Logs and open up the log file in respect to the

-mailboxes "Junk E-Mail" folder.
+date/time of the message located within the mailboxes "Junk E-Mail" folder.

-Perform a search within the log file using
+Perform a search within the log file using the: Edit>Find option within

-the: Edit>Find option within the top toolbar and search for the message
+the top toolbar and search for the message (.mai) file

 Example:

-[SMTP:test@mailenable.com.au] to PO=mailenable MBX=test FLD=\Junk
+Delivered message from [SMTP:test@mailenable.com.au] to PO=mailenable MBX=test

 Next navigate within the administration console to:

-Servers>localhost>Agents>MTA>logs and open up the respective
+Servers>localhost>Agents>MTA>Logs and open up the respective

 date/time MTA debug log file and search for message (.mai)